pgcrumley/Controllers/README.md

 The devices attach to the Raspberry Pi in a variety of ways including:

-    Other GPIO pins (you pick, stay away predifined pins) Etekcity Outlet controller connects to 3.3V, GND and Board pin 18
+    Other GPIO pins (you pick, stay away predefined pins) Etekcity Outlet controller connects to 3.3V, GND and Board pin 18

 Simple web servers are provided for the controllers.
 By default these